Porcelain veneer alternatives.

 b) Composite veneers

-Veneers made out of tooth bonding can be considered to be a true alternative to porcelain veneers, in the sense that they serve the exact same purpose.
+Veneers made out of tooth bonding can be considered to be a true alternative to porcelain ones, in the sense that they serve the exact same purpose.
 Other than that they are very different (composite veneer placement vs. porcelain veneer placement).

 These veneers are cheaper, take fewer appointments to place and can be easily repaired if needed.